Legence Corp. research snapshot

 LGN AI Trading Strategy Framework

 The LGN AI trading strategy below is a rules-based research framework, not personalized advice.
-Because Legence is a newly public, leveraged contractor, technical signals should be confirmed with backlog conversion, project margins, cash flow, debt pricing, and acquisition updates.
+Because Legence is a newly public, leveraged contractor, technical signals should be confirmed with backlog conversion, project margins, cash flow, debt pricing, and the Q2 2026 earnings report scheduled for August 13, 2026.

 Trend-following setup

-Watch for a reclaim of the $80.70 to $85.34 moving-average zone on volume above the recent 20-day average while quarterly revenue, adjusted EBITDA, and backlog remain on plan.
-A higher low above the $69 to $72 support band would improve trend quality.
+Watch for a reclaim of the $67 to $70 zone and then the $74 to $80 moving-average band on volume above the recent 20-day average while quarterly revenue, adjusted EBITDA, and backlog remain on plan.
+A higher low above the $59 to $62 support band would improve trend quality.

 Mean-reversion setup

-Use the $69 to $72 band, or the deeper $56 to $63 zone, as research areas only if 2026 revenue and adjusted EBITDA guidance remain credible, Bowers integration is on track, and cash conversion is not weakening.
+Use the $59 to $62 band, or the deeper $52.5 to $56 zone, as research areas only if 2026 revenue and adjusted EBITDA guidance remain credible, Bowers integration is on track, and cash conversion is not weakening.

 Event and fundamental monitor list

-Track quarterly revenue by segment, organic growth excluding Bowers, gross margin, adjusted EBITDA margin, backlog and book-to-bill, operating cash flow, capital expenditures, total debt, interest rates, customer concentration, and any equity-funded consideration.
+Track the August 13 Q2 earnings report, quarterly revenue by segment, organic growth excluding Bowers, gross margin, adjusted EBITDA margin, backlog and book-to-bill, operating cash flow, capital expenditures, total debt, interest rates, customer concentration, and any equity-funded consideration.

 Reduce confidence before earnings when the valuation relies on consensus non-GAAP EPS and a strong multiple.
-Treat analyst targets as context, not as a substitute for first-party results or a risk budget.
+Treat analyst targets such as the $105.71 consensus price target as context, not as a substitute for first-party results or a risk budget.

 Investment research summary